TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-75005.md

     cloudEnvironments="public"
 />

-# Enterprise Application - Config issue preventing user sign-in
+# Configuration Issue Preventing User Sign-In

-The authentication/SAML request that you are sending is malformed.
-The SAML request was invalid or it was missing properties.
+The authentication/SAML request that you are sending is invalid or missing properties.

-In order to enable user sign-in for this application, please follow the steps below:
+To resolve this issue, please follow the steps below:

-**Step 1**: Please follow the instructions in <!--$AppSAMLDebugDoc-->AppSAMLDebugDoc<!--/$AppSAMLDebugDoc--> to learn how to capture the SAML request.
+1. Follow the instructions in <!--$AppSAMLDebugDoc-->AppSAMLDebugDoc<!--/$AppSAMLDebugDoc--> to capture the SAML request

-**Step 2**: Share the SAML request and Azure AD single sign-on SAML protocol requirements with the owner or developer of the application.
-For reference, here is the SAML protocol requirements document: <!--$AppSSOSAMLProtocolPage-->AppSSOSAMLProtocolPage<!--/$AppSSOSAMLProtocolPage-->.
+2. Share the SAML request and Azure AD single sign-on SAML protocol requirements (<!--$AppSSOSAMLProtocolPage-->AppSSOSAMLProtocolPage<!--/$AppSSOSAMLProtocolPage-->) with the owner or developer of the application

 Your application should be available for user sign-in once the authentication request contains the required fields.